JNA-Alliance/JNA-11-SMA/Conversation/Semester I/Catatan/Catatan 1 - English Tenses.md

     - Example: I would be eating rice with some vegetables
 - Past Future Perfect Tense
     - Subject + SHOULD/WOULD HAVE + Verb III (past participle form)
-    - Example: I should have eaten rice with some vegetables
+    - Example: I would have eaten rice with some vegetables
 - Past Future Perfect Continuous Tense
     - Subject + WOULD HAVE BEEN + Verb -ing (continuous form)
     - I would have been eating rice with some vegetables